BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

     buo = null
     ```

-7. Create a Branch Universal Object in the `componentDidMount` class and register a view
+7. Create a Branch Universal Object in the `componentDidMount` method and register a view
     event.
 Add the following method to the Article class:

     ```js